Summerlove Sensation: Sylvie Vartan version (in French)

-The song was later reworked into French under the title "Petit rainbow".
-It was recorded by Sylvie Vartan and released in 1977 as a single.
+The song was later reworked into French under the title "Petit rainbow" (meaning "Little rainbow").
+It was recorded by Sylvie Vartan and released in August 1977 as the lead single off of her 1977 studio album Georges.
 In France her version of the song spent one week at no. 1 on the singles sales chart (from 7 to 13 October 1977).
+The song also reached Number 1 on the French Belgian charts for two weeks in 1977, charting in Belgium from 17 September to 24 December 1977.
+The song was also adapted into German from French by Michael Kunze as "Ein kleines Herz auf der Haut" (English: "A little heart on the skin", French: "Un petit coeur sur la peau") in 1978 but failed to chart.